Skip to main content

 public ResponseEntity<ErrorResponse> handleUnexpected(Exception ex) {

-log.error("Unexpected error", ex); // Log full details internally
+log.error("Unexpected error", ex); // Full details in server logs only

 .body(new ErrorResponse("An unexpected error occurred")); // Generic to client